 All events are conducted on the same day; the body composition (height/weight and waist measurement) will be conducted first in the detachment, followed by the one minute of push-ups, one minute of crunches, and finally the 1.5 mile run.
 A small break of no more than three minutes is allowed between the push-ups, crunches and run.
-All physical events are conducted on the old track on-campus.
+All physical events are normally conducted on the Fouts Field track on-campus.

 In Air Force ROTC, you will not only develop your knowledge and skills as a leader in the classroom, you will also apply them for two hours per week in the Leadership Laboratory.
-There, you’ll develop your demonstration of command, effective communication, physical fitness and knowledge of military customs and courtesies.
-Leadership Lab is an excellent environment to improve your verbal communication, planning and organizational skills.
+There, you’ll develop your demonstration of command, effective communication, and knowledge of military customs and courtesies.
+LLab is an excellent environment to improve your verbal communication, planning and organizational skills.
 You’ll also gain valuable hands-on management experience with your peers and have the unique opportunity to see what life is like on an Air Force base.
 Here are just a few of the LLab activities: customs and courtesies, critical thinking/problem solving exercises, effective time management, standardization, drill and ceremonies, leadership studies, Air Force officer careers, leadership-building exercises, and Air Force traditions.